berniemackie97/OpenConquerClient/docs/development.md

 1024x768
 ```

-Windows and macOS CI run this boundary against their native desktop drivers.
+The project is built by Windows and macOS CI as part of the solution.
+Execute the conformance
+boundary on a supported desktop host with a usable native OpenGL driver.

 ## Game Client